 To show the equivalence, we write Eq.~\eqref{eq:epr-var} in its Lagrangian dual form~\citep[Ch.~5]{boydConvexOptimization2004},

 where $\potlag\in\potspace$ indicates the Lagrangian multipliers.
-The inner optimization can be solved by taking derivatives; with a bit of algebra, this shows that the optimal fluxes have the form $\jjR\circ e^{-\BBgrad\pot}$.
+The inner optimization can be solved by taking derivatives.
+After a bit of algebra, we find that the optimal fluxes have the form $\jjR\circ e^{-\BBgrad\pot}$.
 Plugging back into~\eqref{eq:lagr0} and simplifying shows equivalence to Eq.~\eqref{eq:epr2}.
-The optimal Lagrange multipliers are equal to the free energy potential $\poteq$, while the optimal fluxes are equal to the actual forward fluxes $\jj^{\star}=\jj=\jjR\circ e^{-\BBgrad\poteq}$.
+The optimal Lagrange multipliers are equal to $\poteq$, while the optimal fluxes are equal to the actual forward fluxes $\jj^{\star}=\jjR\circ e^{-\BBgrad\poteq}=\jj$.

-The dual formulation~\eqref{eq:epr-var} allows us to interpret our variational principle as an information-theoretic optimal transport problem~\citep{gentilAnalogyOptimalTransport2017}.
-Generally, optimal transport considers the minimum cost required to transform a system between a given initial and final state~\cite{villaniOptimalTransportOld2009}.
-This minimal cost can be used to define operational notions of distance and speed~\citep{villaniOptimalTransportOld2009}.
-In our case, the relative entropy $\DD(\jj^{\prime}\Vert\jjR)$ gives the information-theoretic cost for flux vector $\jj^{\prime}$, reflecting the breaking of symmetry between $\jj^{\prime}$ and the reverse fluxes $\jjR$.
-Eq.~\eqref{eq:epr-var} implies that the EPR is the minimal cost necessary to achieve a given dynamical evolution $\dtp$.
-We discuss the relation to another optimal-transport distance (Wasserstein distance) in Section~\ref{sec:turs}.

 The variational expressions~\eqref{eq:epr2}-\eqref{eq:epr-var} comprise our first set of results.
-These expressions allow one to compute the EPR and the free energy potential $\poteq$ as a function of the fluxes, without any explicit reference to equilibrium states.
+They demonstrate that $\poteq$ may be derived in a simple way from the fluxes, without any explicit reference to equilibrium states.